microsoft/mscclpp/docs/getting-started/tutorials/initialization.md

-# Initialize with mscclpp API
+# Commnunication initialize with mscclpp API

-TBU